-Traditional Assessment (128 points).
-There will be four quizzes, worth 12 points each, and two exams, worth 40 points each.
-Both the quizzes and the exams will be made up of entirely objective (e.g., multiple-choice) items but will require thoughtful and flexible application of course material to new situations.
-(Course objectives 1, 2)
+Traditional Assessment (140 points).
+There will be five examinations, worth 35 points each.
+The lowest exam score will be dropped when calculating the final grade for the course.
+The exams will be made up of entirely objective (e.g., multiple-choice) items but will require thoughtful and flexible application of course material to new situations.
+(Course objectives 1, 2, 3, 4, 5, 6)